todd-herbert/heltec-eink-modules/README.md

 }
 ```

-A voltage divider is not a suitable level shifter in this case; too much current leaks through the signal lines, keeping the display on.
+A simple voltage divider is not the ideal level shifter in this case; too much current leaks through the signal lines, keeping the display on.
+You may need to write HIGH / LOW to the signal pins in order to work around this.

 Do not sleep the display during [fast mode](#fast-mode-partial-refresh); images will not draw correctly.
 If you have issues maintaning image through a sleep cycle, try adding longer delay before power off.